Uncategorized

 In December 2018, the mother of a Dallas Cowboys player received a judgment for $25 million in a drunk-driving case against her son's best friend and a local nightclub.
 A Dallas jury found that Jerry Brown Jr.'s death in...
 Read more

-Texas House Considers Changing Law that Allows Rent-to-Own Stores to Pursue Criminal Charges Against Customers
+Rent-to-Own Stores Can Pursue Criminal Charges Against Customers

 What are the Rights for Rent-to-Own Customers?

-Likely surprising to many Texans, an obscure law on the books in the state makes it possible for rent-to-own stores to initiate criminal charges against their custome...
+Likely surprising to many Texans, an obscure law on the books in the state had made it possible for rent-to-own stores to initiate criminal charges against their cust...
 Read more

 Texas Education Agency to Help Teach Teens How to Interact with Law Enforcement During Traffic Stops